 The Convention on Long-Range Transboundary Air Pollution entered into force in 1983.
-The Convention has been extended by eight Protocols, of which Iceland has ratified the Protocol on Persistent Organic Pollutants.
+The Convention has been extended by eight Protocols, of which Iceland has ratified the Protocol on Persistent Organic Pollutants (POPs).
 The Protocol on Persistent Organic Pollutants entered into force in 2003.
 As a party to the protocol Iceland is required to report annually data on emissions of air pollutants covered in the protocol.
-This report together with the associated NFR tables covers emissions of POPs (PAH and dioxins) in the period 1990 - 2006.
+This report together with the associated NFR tables covers emissions of POPs (polycyclic aromatic hydrocarbons (PAH) and dioxins) in the period 1990 - 2007.